zsofiasomlai/pbx-group-security/content/challenges/competencies/trusted-advisor.md

 ---
-title: Trusted Advisor
+title       : Trusted Advisor
 date        : 2018-01-01
-level : ungraded
+level       : one
+difficulty  : medium
 skills      : Behaviour
-questions:
+questions   :
     - "CP-TP-01: Tell me about a time when you challenged a business initiative, based on your knowledge of best practices."
     - "CP-TA-02: Describe a time when you managed a particularly sensitive situation from an employee, client, or vendor perspective."
     - "CP-TA-03: Describe a situation when you applied your expertise to address or resolve a challenging problem."